Using nix for your OCaml project

 Contribute to nixpkgs

-If you need to depend on a package which could be added to nixpkgs
+If you need to depend on a package which could be added to nixpkgs, you could

 you may need to upgrade other packages at this time as well.